ms2data/ms2-quick-start/README.md

 2. In the MS2 toolbar of the code cell, click **“Generate.”**
 3. Wait ~10–15 seconds.
 A Malloy query tailored to the prompt will appear.

-> [!TIP]
-> You’re now describing data questions in plain English and letting the system handle the query writing.

 ### Run and Review

 1. Check for errors in the generated code and fix if needed.